 By Kate Miller @kmiller, and Ethan Ferdig @ethan_ferdig

 These days it seems like everything is digital.
 President and founder of Anvil, Kent Lewis (@kentjlewis), shared some insight regarding Search Engine Optimization (SEO).
 SEO is the driving force behind the ads users see on Google, Facebook, or any other site on the internet.
 Companies are also able to use keywords that search engines recognize.
-This results in a company’s website appearing higher in search queries if their website is built for SEO.
+This results in a company’s website appearing higher in search queries if their website is built for SEO, if the website is built for SEO then local ranking tools may be needed in order to get a higher rank and more traffic to the site.
 Since insight is what he does for a living, he said there are five digital marketing fundamentals: background; keyword research and SEO; paid media; social, local, and mobile; and resources.

 Anvil uses smart marketing which is inbound and outbound marketing.
 Inbound marketing is earning attention organically and outbound is the opposite; interrupting someone’s activity in order to get attention.
+Outbound marketing has become less intrusive however with the use of things like ringless voicemail.
 Lewis discussed the ways companies use to attract and retain customers via the web.

 In addition to the Digital Marketing Funnel, Lewis included three key fundamentals of SEO: content, code, and credibility.

 Content includes: Voice searches which are answering questions; local searches which are destinations and instant answers; increasing the number of channels for search; semantic searches which focus on the intent and context; obfuscated Google data; Keyword IO and Keyword Studio.